vkostyanetsky/kostyanetsky.me/notes/slack/index.md

+---
+title: Slack Advises
+description: Slack notifications and how good it is when there are none of them.
+created: 2022-08-25 19:02:53
+tags:
+- meanwhile
+---

-﻿Slack, of course, is a thing to scold.
+Slack, of course, is a thing to scold.
 For being slow, for having bugs, for notifications.
 However, I just love his stubs in case there are no new messages.

 Look at this cuteness: